RikkoMatsumatoOfficial/PyBass/README.md

 This is My First Library for Un4Seen BASS(Python Library)...
 So Enjoy to use this!!!

 > [!IMPORTANT]
-> If you want to Compile You're Program with my Library via PyInstaller, you need add this command: --collect-all "PyBass"**!!!**
+> If you want to Compile You're Program with my Library via PyInstaller, need add this command: --collect-all "PyBass"**!!!**
 >
 > This will be works!!!